exercism/x86-64-assembly/exercises/concept/lasagna/.docs/introduction.md

              ; mov is the name, rax is the destination operand and 42 is the source operand
 ```

-The snippet above stores the value `42` in all 64-bits of the `rax` register, which is the destination operand for the instruction.
+The snippet above stores the value `42` in all 64 bits of the `rax` register, which is the destination operand for the instruction.

 Note that writing to a 32-bit register also clears the upper bits, so `mov eax, 42` is the same as `mov rax, 42`.
 This is not true for 16-bit and 8-bit registers.